ezratl/PiScan/README.md

 	build/scan/piscan_hpdconv -i <path_to_hpd_file> -o <directory_for_output_file>
 A generator for CSV input will probably come soon, followed eventually by a GUI editor
 ### Interfacing
-The primary way to interact with PiScan is through the [client program](https://github.com/ezratl/PiScan-Client).
+The primary way to interact with PiScan is through the [client program](client/).
 Guides on its usage can be found there.
 In short, it communicates through a TCP connection, with a default port 1234.

-To listen to PiScan's audio feed remotely, use a stream client that supports RTSP, such as VLC, and enter the MRL `rtsp://<host_address>:8554/audio`.
+To listen to PiScan's audio feed remotely without the client, use a stream client that supports RTSP, such as VLC, and enter the MRL `rtsp://<host_address>:8554/audio`.
 Setting a low network caching time is advised to reduce audio latency.

-Note: The client is being migrated to this repository to simplify API development.
-The version in the separate repo is still recommended for now, but it will be deprecated in the next update.

 ## Troubleshooting
 If build errors are occuring with ModemAM.cpp or similar sources, the LIQUID_API_OLD CMake flag needs toggled.
 Generally it needs to be set to OFF for liquid versions >= 1.3.2, but swapping its value may help in other cases.